dotnet/AspNetCore.Docs/aspnetcore/fundamentals/routing.md

 This is a basic way to narrow down the delay when it's significant, for example, more than `10ms`.
 Subtracting `Time 2` from `Time 1` reports the time spent inside the `UseRouting` middleware.

-The following code uses a more compact approach to the preceding code:
+The following code uses a more compact approach to the preceding timing code:

 [!code-csharp[](routing/samples/3.x/RoutingSample/StartupSW.cs?name=snippetSW)]